Table of Content

-- Pixelbook Go lets you stay unplugged for...
+- Good to Go: Pixelbook Go lets you stay...

-- Pixelbook Go is a quiet and comfortable...
+- Made to move Pixelbook Go is lightweight...

 If you need a fast laptop that does not have Windows or be compatible with Linux environments, then here is the Google Pixelbook Go for you.
 It comes with Chrome OS.
 You may not do much here, but the machine’s lightness and zero issues in the configuration are intriguing enough.

 Google decided to use the Intel processor here, which is a smart move due to its efficiency.
 It’s an i7, and it works hand in hand with the 16 GB RAM.
 Those qualities make the laptop fast, considering that Chrome OS is one of the lightweight operating systems.